qbic-pipelines/rnadeseq/docs/output.md

 # qbic-pipelines/rnadeseq: Output

 This document describes the output produced by the pipeline.
-Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.
+Most of the plots are taken from the MultiQC report (if provided), which summarises results at the end of the pipeline.

 <!-- TODO qbic-pipelines: Write this documentation describing your workflow's output -->